Gabaldonlab/perSVade/README.md

 We recommend to test that all dependencies were properly installed (particularly if you used Option 2).

-- If you used Option 1, you can use:
+- If you used Option 1 (docker), you can type:

-    `docker run -v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs -i mikischikora/persvade:<version> ./installation/test_installation/test_installation.py`
+    `docker run -v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs -i mikischikora/persvade:<tag> ./installation/test_installation/test_installation.py`

     Note that the script `test_installation.py` writes data into `/perSVade/installation/test_installation/testing_outputs` inside the container.
 Without the -v option, this data would be lost once the `docker run` command was finished, as the container is destroyed.
 The argument `-v <full_path_testing_outputs>:/perSVade/installation/test_installation/testing_outputs` (with the format `-v <path in host>:<path in container>`) allows the data to persist in the `<full_path_testing_outputs>` of the host machine. `full_path_testing_outputs` should be the full path to a directory where this data should be written.

-- If you used Option 2, you can use `conda activate <env_name> && ./installation/test_installation/test_installation.py`
+- If you used Option 2 (traditional), you can use `conda activate <env_name> && ./installation/test_installation/test_installation.py`

 This process should take arround 45 minutes on 4 cores.
 Verify that it finishes with the following message:

 `SUCCESS: perSVade was properly installed`

-There is a WARNING message that you should look for after running this script:

-`WARNING: The connection to SRA did not work`. perSVade includes the option to query and download from the SRA database for the benchmarking of SV calling.
-This requires a proper network access and SRA connection, which may not always be available.
-This warning indicates that this process is not possible on your machine.
-You can skip this connection by providing the reads on your own through `--close_shortReads_table`.

 ## Running in BSC clusters (internal use only)

-If you are working from any cluster that has access to the BSC /gpfs filesystem you can activate the perSVade environment from its location in mschikora.
-YOU DON'T NEED TO INSTALL ANYTHING.
+If you are working from any cluster that has access to the BSC /gpfs filesystem YOU DON'T NEED TO INSTALL ANYTHING.
+We have already done so with the traditional installation.
+You can activate the perSVade environment from its location in mschikora.

 `source /gpfs/projects/bsc40/mschikora/anaconda3/etc/profile.d/conda.sh`  # activate the conda environment of mschikora